Student Services

 Your child may be eligible for a scholarship under the Autism Scholarship Program or the Jon Peterson Special Needs Scholarship Program to attend a special education program that implements the child’s individualized education program and that is operated by an alternative public provider or by a registered private provider.

-Information on scholarship programs are available from the Ohio Dept. of Education website at www.education.ohio.gov.
+Information on scholarship programs is available from the Ohio Department of Education and Workforce website at www.education.ohio.gov.
 Or for additional information or questions on these scholarship programs, contact: Office of Nonpublic Educational Options (614) 466-5743 Toll Free: (877) 644-6338 or e-mail autismscholarship@education.ohio.gov or peterson.scholarship@education.ohio.gov